kdleonard93/Black-Nerds-Journey-Blog/clqxq7x8j000l09jmelpo9t3w.md

 #### Svelte Sorcerer

-Out of all of the frontend frameworks out there these days, Svelte was won me over for its easy learning curve and simplicity.
+Out of all of the frontend frameworks out there these days, Svelte won me over for its easy learning curve and simplicity.
 I compared mainly Vue and Svelte, but Solid.js and Qwik were also considered.
-I didn't even consider Recact cause i have personal issues with that framework and is just a "me" problem 😂.
+I didn't even consider Recact cause I have personal issues with that framework and is just a "me" problem 😂.
 The winner though, was Svelete for many reasons:

 1. **Performance**: Svelte's compiler approach ensures that the final bundle size is smaller and the runtime performance is faster.
 For an expense-tracking app, which likely involves numerous interactive elements and frequent updates, Svelte’s efficient update mechanism can make the UX much smoother for the customers, aka myself and my lady.